CABLE-LSM/CABLE/documentation/docs/user_guide/inputs/pftlookup_csv.md

 This file is required by CASA-CNP and contains biome (plant function types) specific parameters on soil, vegetation carbon and nutrients dynamics.

+!!!
+Note "Parameter names"

+     The Variable column shows the parameter names as they appear in the pftlookup.csv table.
+The CABLE variable is the name of the variable in the CABLE source code.
+All alternative parameter names in the Description column are from Appendix A of Wang et al. (2010).

 | Variable       | <div style="width:250px">CABLE variable</div> | Description           |
 |----------------|-----------------------------------------------|-----------------------|
 | Kroot          | `casabiome%kroot(nv)`                         | Unused \( (m^{-1}) \) |